barskern/lightdm-webkit2-typescript/README.md

 ![](https://img.shields.io/badge/webkit2--version-v2.2.5-blue.svg?style=flat-square)
 ![](https://img.shields.io/badge/build-working-green.svg?style=flat-square)

 This package delivers typescript definitions for [lightdm-webkit2](https://github.com/Antergos/web-greeter)'s javascript [API](https://doclets.io/Antergos/web-greeter/stable).
 The intention is to make developing themes for [lightdm-webkit2](https://github.com/Antergos/web-greeter) a breeze with included type specifications and helpers with linting.
+This package does not include any other definitions than those given by the lightdm-webkit2 library, hence if you want _jquery_ (`@types/jquery`), _moment.js_(`@types/moment`) or _Cookie_(`@types/js-cookie`), you have to include those type-definitions yourself.

 ## Installation